2005 Triumph America

-That’s no mean feat when you consider the whole cruising culture was born and developed in the USA.
-Based around the Bonneville the America starts with a fantastic package to build on.
-The basic architecture of the America’s 790cc DOHC eight-valve twin-cylinder engine is as the Bonnie’s but it uses a 270° crankshaft firing interval, rather than a 360°, giving a staggered firing order and a mellow power delivery that’s big on relaxed drive and character.
+Based as it is around the polished Bonneville the America builds on a fantastic package.
+The basic architecture of the America’s 790cc air-cooled DOHC eight-valve twin-cylinder engine is as the Bonnie but a 270° firing interval – rather than 360° – gives a loping exhaust note and a mellow power delivery that’s big on easy-going drive and heavy with character.

-But this bike’s also built to be admired and from its slab-style top yoke to its chromed twin spring shocks the America is the very essence of cruiser chic.
-Centrally mounted above the teardrop-shaped 16.6 litres fuel tank (4.4 gal US) is a deep-chromed instrument console, matching the old-style Triumph tank badges.
-A white-faced chrome-bezelled speedo sits rakishly above the single headlight and with a nod to the past the pillion footrest hangers echo the lines of the trademark toolboxes of pre-war Triumphs.
-Two-tone paintwork with hand-painted coach lines tops the America, with a choice of Goodwood Green with Silver infill or Caspian Blue with Silver infill.
-And for the minimalists, there’s a single tone Jet Black option.
+But this bike’s also built to be admired and from its slab-style top yoke to chromed shock absorbers the America is the very essence of cruiser chic.
+Centrally mounted above the teardrop-shaped 16.6 litre fuel tank is a deep-chromed instrument console matching classic-style Triumph tank badges.
+A white-faced chrome-bezelled speedo sits rakishly above the single headlight and with a nod to the past, the pillion footrest hangers echo the lines of the trademark toolboxes of pre-war Triumphs.

 Type Air-cooled, DOHC, parallel-twin, 270º firing interval